-- 11. At its meeting on 11 January 2022, the Committee will take oral evidence on the Bill from two panels of witnesses.
-They are: - Nicky Wilson, President, National Union of Mineworkers in Scotland; Robert Young, Board Member, The Coalfields Regeneration Trust; Alex Bennett, former Miner and Professor Jim Phillips, Professor of Economic and Social History, University of Glasgow and from: - Jim McBrierty, Immediate Past President, Retired Police Officers Association Scotland and Tom Wood, Former Deputy Chief Constable, Lothian and Borders Police. - 12.
-This evidence session will be held virtually with all Members and witnesses attending via live video conferencing.
-Members of the public can watch the evidence session live on the Scottish Parliament TV website from 09.45am on Tuesday 11 January:
+- 11. The Committee began taking evidence on 23 November 2021 when it heard in private from the officials of the Scottish Government Bill Team. - 12.
+At its meeting on 11 January 2022, the Committee took evidence from Nicky Wilson, President, National Union of Mineworkers in Scotland; Robert Young, Board Member, The Coalfields Regeneration Trust; Alex Bennett, former Miner and Professor Jim Phillips, Professor of Economic and Social History, University of Glasgow and then from Jim McBrierty, Past President, Retired Police Officers Association Scotland and Tom Wood, Former Deputy Chief Constable, Lothian and Borders Police. - 13.
+On 1 February 2022, the Committee held an informal engagement session with miners and their families to hear first-hand about the impact the strike had on their communities and their views on the provisions of the Bill.
+Notes from the informal session will be published on the Committee's webpages in due course. - 14.
+At its meeting on 8 February 2022, the Committee will conclude taking evidence on the Bill when it hears from:- - The Cabinet Secretary for Justice and Veterans, Keith Brown MSP and Scottish Government officials, Elaine Hamilton, Head of Forensics Policy, Police Powers Unit, Police Division and Louise Miller, Solicitor, Legal Directorate.